Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Warm Welcomes campaign

-The Warm Welcome campaign was developed by ChurchWorks Commission – which brings together senior leaders from various denominations in the UK to explore the Church’s role in national Covid recovery.
-They are encouraging churches and local communities to provide spaces that offer warmth and company for people in need.
-With over 7,000 Warm Welcome Spaces now registered across the UK we know many of you will be taking part.
+The Warm Welcome campaign was developed by ChurchWorks Commission, which brings together senior leaders from various denominations in the UK to explore the Church’s role in national Covid recovery.
+They encourage churches and local communities to provide spaces that offer warmth and company for people in need.
+With over 7,000 Warm Welcome Spaces now registered across the UK, we know many of you will be taking part.

-Our charitable owner, Benefact Trust is supporting the campaign and has awarded £225,000 in Crisis Response Grants to Warm Welcome over the last two years.
+Our charitable owner, Benefact Trust, supports the campaign and has awarded £225,000 in Crisis Response Grants to Warm Welcome over the last two years.
 They aim to help more organisations open their doors to those struggling.

 Warm Welcomes at your church